 Creating a brand for your company is a task that takes time and effort, but the rewards are worth it.
 The most successful companies in the world have a strong brand, and a positive impression that people associate with the company that sticks with them.
-Having strong

-"A brand for a company is like a reputation for a person.
-You earn reputation by trying to do hard things well."
-Jeff Bezos Founder of Amazon.com brand equity means that the brand your company represents is well-liked, remembered and influences customers.
+Having strong brand equity means that the brand your company represents is well-liked, remembered and influences customers.
 The best way to increase your brand strength is to always deliver on the promises your company makes.
 Customers want to know that when they deal with your company they will always get the consistent product and service you promise, time and time again.
-Think about some of the most known brands in the world - McDonalds,

-Coca Cola, Adidas, Microsoft, Apple, IBM, Starbucks etc. Automatically you will have formed a certain picture and perspective of each of these brands by your experience and knowledge of the companies.
+Think about some of the most known brands in the world - McDonalds, Coca Cola, Adidas, Microsoft, Apple, IBM, Starbucks etc. Automatically you will have formed a certain picture and perspective of each of these brands by your experience and knowledge of the companies.

-Maintain an Effective Team and Plan for your Exit
+Maintain a Great Team & Plan for your Exit

 You can add value to your business by having great staff who are well experienced and knowledgeable about the business.
 Whether you are planning on still being involved with the business after the sale, or not at all, you need to have a plan of succession.

 Who in your business could manage the business without you?
 Your staff need to know how to do all aspects of work and you need a senior person who can assume management for the day to day operations of the company.
 Buyers will want to know that there is someone in the business who can step up and fill your role easily.
 They must be a confident leader who can manage the team and help with the smooth transition from you to the new owner.

 So answer the question - if you walked away tomorrow, would your business function well without you?
 If not - why not?
 Because if 'You ARE the business' then you need to develop strategies where the business is not reliant on you.
 Otherwise what is the buyer buying?

 (This is a short summary of key aspects, however preparing a business for sale takes time and work to ensure you generate the best possible result.)

-About the Author Fiona Clark
+About the Author - Fiona Clark

 Fiona Clark is the founder of BreakThrough Business Solutions, and has built a strong and successful business based on CLIENT RESULTS.
 She consults with businesses from Start Ups to Multi-Million Dollar companies and is passionate to help businesses grow and succeed.

-Fiona is a successful Business Growth Specialist, Coach and

-Consultant, contributor to Business Magazines, has been a Facilitator and Trainer for the Auckland Chamber of Commerce, NZ Facilitator for TetraMap® and Key Note Speaker.
+Fiona is a successful Business Growth Specialist, Coach and Consultant, contributor to Business Magazines, has been a Facilitator and Trainer for the Auckland Chamber of Commerce, NZ Facilitator for TetraMap® and Key Note Speaker.

 Fiona's wide range of experience and varied background means clients who work with her have the added bonus of her vast skills to grow their business.
 This includes recruitment, strong sales and marketing knowledge, sales team training, retail sales training, project management, staff performance management, internal operational systems, working with senior management teams and team leadership.
 Fiona supports businesses in 2 key ways.
 One is Business Consulting for small to medium businesses.
-Her knowledge and expertise means businesses usually benefit from a 20 - 300% increase in sales during 6 - 12 months working with her.
+Her knowledge and expertise means businesses usually benefit from a 20-300% increase in sales during 6-12 months working with her.
 That is why most of her business is generated from referrals and very satisfied clients.